Assessing the Performance of Online Students -- New Data, New Approaches, Improved Accuracy: Datasets

 \textbf{Squirrel Ai ElemMath2021}: Squirrel Ai Learning (SQ-Ai) is a K-12 education company located in China which offers individualized after-school tutoring services.
 SQ-Ai provides their ITS as mobile and Web applications, but also deploys it in over 3000 physical tutoring centers.
 The centers provide a unique setting in which students can study under the supervision of human teachers and can ask for additional advice and support which augments the ITS's capabilities.
 Students also have the social experience of working alongside their peers.
 In this paper we introduce and analyze the \texttt{Squirrel Ai ElemMath2021} dataset.
 It provides 3 months of behavioral data of 125,246 K-12 students completing various mathematics courses and captures observational data at fine granularity. \texttt{ElemMath2021} gives insight into reading material and lecture video consumption.
 It also provides meta-information on which learning center and teacher a student is associated with.
 Each question has a manually assigned difficulty rating ranging from 10 to 90.
 A prerequisite graph captures dependencies between the individual KCs.
 Most student learning sessions have a duration of about one hour and the ITS selects a session topic.
 Each learning process is assigned one of six categories and learning sessions usually follow a pre-test, learning, post-test structure.
 This makes this dataset particularly interesting because it allows to quantify the learning success of each individual session as the difference between pre-test and post-test performance.
-The \texttt{ElemMath2021} data as well as a detailed dataset description is publicly available via Carnegie Mellon University’s DataShop\footnote{\url{https://pslcdatashop.web.cmu.edu/DatasetInfo?datasetId=4888}}~\cite{Koedinger2013:Datashop}.

 We conclude this section with a few summarizing remarks.
 Recent years have yielded large-scale educational datasets which have the potential to fuel future EDM research.
 The individual datasets exhibit large heterogeneity with regards to the structure and objectives of the underlying tutoring systems as well as captured aspects of the learning process.
 Motivated by these observations we perform the first comparative evaluation of various student performance modeling techniques across these four large-scale datasets.
 Further, we use the rich log data to evaluate potential benefits of a variety of alternative features to provide recommendations on which types of observational data is informative for future performance modeling techniques.
 Our feature evaluation leads us to multiple novel logistic regression models achieving state-of-the-art performance.
 Given the size of available training data and the structure of the learning processes we also address the question if it is beneficial to train a set of different assessment modules which are specialized on different parts of the ITS.